arturbra/PermeableDT/docs/api/calibration.md

 # Calibration API

-Complete reference for parameter calibration and optimization functions in permeabledt.
+Complete reference for parameter calibration and optimization functions in PermeableDT.

 ## Overview